JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/How_to_write_a_customized_environment.md

 OK, now we know where the problem is.
 But how to fix it?

-An initial idea is to rewrite the `RLBase.state(env::LotteryEnv)` function to force it return an `Int`.
+An initial idea is to rewrite the `RLBase.state(env::LotteryEnv, ::Observation, ::DefaultPlayer)` function to force it return an `Int`.
 That's workable.
 But in some cases, we may be using environments written by others and it's not very easy to modify the code directly.
 Fortunatelly, some environment wrappers are provided to help us